Skip to content

 Controls Guide

-Now that your effects are up and running, you’ll likely want to customize them.
-ChimeraFX can expose various control entities—such as sliders, dropdowns, and switches—allowing you to fine-tune each effect to your preference.
-While the cfx_control component is optional, it is highly recommended if you want to manage effects directly from Home Assistant.
-Without it, effects will run using their default parameters.
+ChimeraFX exposes various control entities, such as sliders, dropdowns, and switches, allowing you to fine-tune each effect to your preference.
+While the controls are optional, they are highly recommended if you want to manage effects from Home Assistant.
+Without them, effects will run using their default parameters.

 Controller Logic